lzhu1992/final-project/README.md

 We combined our file into a header file and cpp file(main).

 So far we have acheived the following functions:
 1. Build multivariable equations that include addition, subtraction, multiplication and division operations.
-And compute the polynominal to the simpest one.
+And compute the polynomial to the simpest one.
     Addition eg. (10x-5)+(6x+5)=16x;
     Subtraction eg. -(-5+10x)=5-10x;
     Mutiplication eg. 5x*(5+x)=25x+5x^2;